top of page

 8. OPEN DATA FOR WORKERS AND COMMUNITIES

-Compel platforms to share anonymized journey data on an open standards basis with the public data-stores of the cities in which they operate.
+Compel platforms to share anonymised journey data on an open standards basis with the public data-stores of the cities in which they operate.
 This should apply in defined major metropolitan areas where a single platform makes more than 10,000 passenger or delivery services per day or 5,000 per day for regional cities with a population less than 1 million people.
 Journey data should include anonymised location data, distance, duration, fare and pay for every journey.
 Platform employers and their high-volume business models have a significant negative impact on workers and their communities.
-Precarious employment, over supply of vehicles relative to demand spills over to exasperate local problems of poverty, congestion and air pollution.
+Precarious employment, over supply of vehicles relative to demand spills over to exacerbate local problems of poverty, congestion and air pollution.
 Where local cities have attained and published anonymised journey volume data for passenger transport and food delivery services, such information has empowered workers and communities to fight for fair pay, community development and a lower environmental impact.

 9. SET CAPACITY LIMITS